alex-176/cpp_lib_updates/README.md

 }}
 ```
 ### 4. inline classes and non-inline functions that use them
-assume we have the following interface:
+Assume we have the following interface:

 `include/A/api.hpp`:
 ```cpp